 Boost your immune system!
-First and foremost, I urge all of you to do everything possible to stay healthy yourself.
+First and foremost, we urge all of you to do everything possible to stay healthy yourself.
 It’s essential to prioritize your well-being and do all you can to boost your immune system.
 I urge you to utilize the lessons you have learned at Rochester Holistic Arts so you’re as healthy as possible in the unlikely event you encounter this virus.
 Research shows that sustaining healthy habits supports immunity and can help prepare our bodies to better fight and recover from illnesses.

 - Stick to a nutrient-dense, toxin-free diet, including known immune-supportive foods like garlic and ginger.
 Avoid foods that tend to weaken the immune system, such as sugar, refined grains, and all processed and refined foods, as much as you can.
 Keep alcohol consumption to a minimum.

 - Continue receiving massage.
 A growing body of research indicates massage therapy can benefit the immune system.
 Massage increases the activity of the body’s white blood cells that work to combat viruses.